LizzyonGit/fruits-hold-em/README.md

-# Lucky fruits
+# Fruits hold 'em

 [Live link to website](https://lizzyongit.github.io/sotis-lifecoach/index.html)

-Lucky fruits is a slot machine game purely based on luck.
+Fruits hold 'em is a slot machine game purely based on luck.
 The images will line up randomly each spin.
 Three spins is one game where you can earn credits or lose them.
 You can hold some fruits so that you can increase your chance to win.
 You start with some credit by default and you can play until your credit is finished or when you click one of the buttons to reset or quit to the home page.
 You can keep track of your credit, how many spins you have left the current game, and how many games you have played.
 At any time, you can trigger a module with the rules about how to play and how you win.
 In the footer, there are links to social media if you want to know more or follow the game creators.

 ![Screenshot webpages on different devices](docs/screenshots/responsive-website.png)